WebAssembly/binaryen/README.md

      it can read a wasm text file if it contains only s-expressions.
    * Binaryen uses Stack IR to optimize "stacky" code (that can't be represented in structured form).
-   * In rare cases stacky code must be represented in Binaryen IR as well, like popping a value in an exception catch.
-To support that Binaryen IR has `push` and `pop` instructions.
+   * When stacky code must be represented in Binaryen IR, such as with multivalue instructions and blocks, it is represented with tuple types that do not exist in the WebAssembly language.
+In addition to multivalue instructions, locals and globals can also have tuple types in Binaryen IR but not in WebAssembly.
  * Types and unreachable code
    * WebAssembly limits block/if/loop types to none and the concrete value types (i32, i64, f32, f64).
 Binaryen IR has an unreachable type, and it allows